Alexs-robotics/HexaCoreIO/README.md

 # HexaCoreI/O
 The HexaCoreIO PCB is a robust, multifunctional controller designed specifically for hexapod robots.
 It integrates essential functionalities such as servo control, power distribution, and communication interfaces into a single, efficient board.
 This board is ideal for robotics enthusiasts, researchers, and engineers who require high performance and scalability.
-It

 # Specifications